hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo-hooks/tutorial-site/content/mutations-variables/3-create-mutation.md

 ---
-title: "Run mutation, update cache"
+title: "useMutation Hook, Update Cache"
 metaTitle: "Apollo useMutation React hook | GraphQL React Apollo Hooks Tutorial"
 metaDescription: "We will use the Apollo Client useMutation from @apollo/react-hooks in React app as an example to insert new data and update cache locally using readQuery and writeQuery."
 ---